jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 npm install --save-dev @11ty/eleventy
 ```

 At this point, Eleventy will simply create a `node_modules` folder and install itself, but nothing more.
 To see it in action, we will have to create at lest one file.
-Let's simply create a basic `index.html` file and that Eleventy will copy in the default `_site` destination folder.
+Let's simply create a basic `index.html` file and Eleventy will copy in the default `_site` destination folder.

-Once we have created that file, we can learn the basic Eleventy command
+Once we have created that file, we can learn the basic Eleventy commands:

 - `npx eleventy`: to run Eleventy
-- `npx eleventy --serve`: to run BrowserSync and have a local web server that will reload the site in your browser when the site changes
+- `npx eleventy --serve`: to run Browsersync and have a local web server that will reload the site in your browser when the site changes
 - `npx eleventy --help`: to explore the list of available commands and flags

-If we now type `npx eleventy` in our terminal, Eleventy will create a `_site` folder and copy our `index.html` file in it.
+If we now type `npx eleventy` in our terminal, Eleventy will create a `_site` folder and copy our `index.html` file into it.
 Pretty impressive, right ?

 Let's now configure Eleventy to better suit our needs.